 1. Walk down Kilkenny’s Medieval Mile

-Kilkenny’s Medieval Mile makes history entertaining.
+If you think history is boring, the Medieval Mile might make you change your mind.
 The discovery trail runs through the oldest part of Kilkenny, and along the way you can immerse yourself in the sights, sounds and smells of the historic city.

-It begins at the 13th-century St Canice’s Cathedral and ends at Kilkenny Castle, with much more in between.
+The trail begins at St Canice’s Cathedral and ends at Kilkenny Castle, with much more in between.
 We suggest booking one of the Medieval Mile walking tours to get the most out of your walk.
 This one gets good reviews on TripAdvisor.

 ⓘ TIP: Buy the Medieval Mile Pass for free admission to attractions as well as discounts in various cafes and restaurants along the mile.